-The West Indians then travelled to the capital city of Port Moresby next day to face the Papua New Guinea national team in a 35-over match at Amini Park.
-The tourists fielded first this time, and their experienced bowling attack was too much to handle for the hosts’ top order.
+The West Indians then travelled to the capital city of Port Moresby next day to face the Papua New Guinea national team in a 40-over match at Amini Park.
+The tourists fielded first again, and their experienced bowling attack was too much to handle for the hosts’ top order.
 Bernard Julien began the damage by taking the wicket of Taunao Vai with only eight on the board.

 Richards too got among the wickets as he had Ilinome Tarua LBW to make it 49/6.
 The West Indian bowling was penetrative and their fieldwork efficient, and Papua New Guinea ran the risk of being bowled out under 100.
 It was turning out to be the perfect warm-up for Lloyd’s team before they entered the cauldron of Australia.

 A mini revival came in the form of a seventh-wicket partnership between wicketkeeper Lou Ao and the India-born Charles Harrison.
 The duo put on 46 before part-timer Kallicharan’s off-spin got rid of Harrison for 34, the top score of the innings.
 Ao remained unbeaten on 30 as Papua New Guinea mustered 115/8 from the reduced 35 overs.

 Captain Clive Lloyd scored 88 for the West Indians in their match against Papua New Guinea at Amini Park, ahead of the Test series in Australia